Cricket Refer A Friend Terms and Conditions

 - Program Overview

-- Refer A Friend is a program whereby Cricket Wireless customers are afforded an opportunity to earn a service credit (Credit), in an amount to be determined by Cricket in its sole discretion, by promoting Cricket wireless service.
+- Refer A Friend is a program whereby Cricket customers are afforded an opportunity to earn an account credit, in an amount to be determined by Cricket in its sole discretion, by promoting Cricket wireless service.

-- Cricket will apply a Credit to the Referrer's and Referee's respective service accounts after the Referee has activated a new line of service with Cricket on a qualifying plan, as determined by Cricket in its sole discretion, and subject to the all of the following conditions:
+- Cricket will apply an account credit to the Referrer's and Referee's respective wireless accounts after both participants have met all of the following conditions as determined by Cricket in its sole discretion:

 - Termination of or Changes to the Program